themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-12-05-ruby-ribbon-website.md

 **Dealing with online direct sales should be simple and fun.
 How to do demonstrate it through a website?**

-[Ruby Ribbon](https://www.rubyribbon.com/), is a Silicon Valley-based apparel company known for selling shapewear and fashion through Independent Stylists, as a direct sales business.
+<a href="https://www.rubyribbon.com/" target="_blank" rel="noopener noreferrer">Ruby Ribbon</a> is a Silicon Valley-based apparel company known for selling shapewear and fashion through Independent Stylists, as a direct sales business.

 My first priority was to make Ruby Ribbon's website responsive and more accessible, and of course applying contemporary e-commerce features.